-Environmental, Social and Governance (ESG) Highlights Work Environment Equal employment opportunity hiring practices, policies and management of employees Anti-harassment policy that prohibits hostility or aversion towards individuals in protected categories, and prohibits sexual harassment in any form, and details how to report and respond to harassment issues and strictly prohibits retaliation against any employee for reporting harassment Diversity and Inclusion Committed to fostering and promoting an inclusive and globally diverse work environment Formal policies that forbid discrimination based on protected classifications Two directors are female, representing 25% of the non-executive members of the Board; approximately 25% of our senior management team members are female Privacy and Data Security Maintaining privacy policies, management oversight, accountability structures and technology design processes to protect privacy and personal data Data security program is governed by a senior management committee that meets regularly and reports to the Board of Directors at least annually Community Investment The AMG Charitable Foundation, formed in 2011, donates to a variety of non-profit organizations and community programs globally Company-wide campaigns support many charities in local communities surrounding AMG office locations around the world, and we encourage employees to volunteer for and serve on boards of non-profit organizations and support employee gift-matching to eligible non-profit institutions Business Conduct and Ethics Codes A strong corporate culture that promotes the highest standards of ethics and compliance for our business; the majority of our directors have an extensive background and experience in risk management Code of Business Conduct and Ethics sets forth principles to guide employee and director conduct Anti-Bribery and Corruption Policies Policies on political contributions and other restricted payments require full compliance with all applicable political contribution and anticorruption laws Whistleblower hotline for confidential reporting of any suspected violations Environment Thirteen Affiliates are signatories to the United Nations Principles for Responsible Investment (UNPRI) and five are signatories to the UK Stewardship Code Environmental sustainability factors are incorporated into our assessment process for prospective Affiliates Recycling programs, energy-saving technology and the use of energy-efficient equipment and materials in our offices Programs to promote the procurement of products and materials which have high concentrations of recycled materials Business continuity policies to ensure the safety of our personnel, facilities and critical business functions in case of natural disasters
+vironmental, Social and Governance (ESG) Highlights Work Environment Equal employment opportunity hiring practices, policies and management of employees Anti-harassment policy that prohibits hostility or aversion towards individuals in protected categories, and prohibits sexual harassment in any form, and details how to report and respond to harassment issues and strictly prohibits retaliation against any employee for reporting harassment Diversity and Inclusion Committed to fostering and promoting an inclusive and globally diverse work environment Formal policies that forbid discrimination based on protected classifications Two directors are female, representing 25% of the non-executive members of the Board Privacy and Data Security Maintaining privacy policies, management oversight, accountability structures and technology design processe to protect privacy and personal data Data security program is governed by a senior management committee that meets regularly and reports to the Board at least annually Community Investment AMG and The AMG Charitable Foundation both donate to a variety of non-profit organizations and community programs globally Company-wide campaigns support many charities in local communities surrounding AMG office locations around the world, and AMG encourages employees to volunteer for and serve on boards of non-profit organizations and supports employee gift-matching to eligible non-profit institutions A significant charitable gift in 2018 established The Sean M. Healey and AMG Center for ALS at Mass General Business Conduct and Ethics Codes A strong corporate culture that promotes the highest standards of ethics and compliance for AMG's business; the majority of AMG's directors have an extensive background and experience in risk management Code of Business Conduct and Ethics sets forth principles to guide employee and director conduct Anti-Bribery and Corruption Policies Policies on political contributions and other restricted payments require full compliance with all applicable political contribution and anticorruption laws Whistleblower hotline for confidential reporting of any suspected violations Business Continuity Business continuity policies to ensure the safety of AMG's personnel, facilities and critical business functions in case of natural disasters Responsible Investing Eleven Affiliates are signatories to the United Nations Principles for Responsible Investment (UNPRI) and five are signatories to the UK Stewardship Code AMG's U.S. retail distribution platform was identified as one of the top three "Most ESG-Friendly Fund Shops" i 2018, with 65% of its actively-managed equity fund assets in products with "high" or "above average" ESG scores Environmental sustainability factors are incorporated into AMG's assessment process for prospective new Affiliates Environment During 2018, completed AMG's first inventory and secured third-party attestation of AMG's GhG Emissions and participated in the CDP Climate Change Information Request Recently transitioned to renewable energy sources at multiple office locations Eliminated single-use plastic water bottles and straws from AMG's principal offices Programs to promote the procurement of products and materials which have high concentrations of recycled materials Governance Formal weighting of ESG factors added to compensation determination process Strong focus on corporate governance since AMG's inception, with best practices in corporate governance (se Governance Highlights on page 17)